-Russian President Vladimir Putin names head of tax service as new prime minister
+Russian President Vladimir Putin engineers shakeup that could keep him in power longer

 • Vladimir Putin is luring tourists to Russia with free e-visas

-Medvedev resigned his post after Putin announced the proposed constitutional amendments.
-Putin kept his longtime ally in the Kremlin's leadership structure, appointing him to the newly created post of deputy head of the presidential Security Council.
+"The only goal of Putin and his regime is to stay in charge for life, having the entire country as his personal asset and seizing its riches for himself and his friends," Navalny said.

+The Kremlin later announced that Tax Service chief Mikhail Mishustin was nominated to replace Medvedev, who has been prime minister for nearly eight years.
+Approval by the Duma is virtually certain.

-Medvedev has been prime minister for nearly eight years.
-After Putin's first two terms ended in 2008, Medvedev served as a placeholder president from 2008 to 2012 and appointed his mentor as prime minister, although Putin continued to wield power.
-Under Medvedev, the constitution was amended to lengthen the president's term from four years to six.
+After Putin's first two terms ended in 2008, Medvedev served as a placeholder president for just one term, from 2008 to 2012 and appointed his mentor as prime minister, although Putin continued to wield power.
+Under Medvedev, the constitution was amended to lengthen the president's term from four years to six, although it limits the leader to two consecutive terms.

-Medvedev said in televised comments that he needed to resign in light of Putin's proposed changes in government.
+In televised comments Wednesday, Medvedev said he needed to resign in light of Putin's proposed changes in government.

-Putin suggested amending the constitution to allow lawmakers to name prime ministers and Cabinet members.
+Putin suggested amending the constitution again to allow lawmakers to name prime ministers and Cabinet members.
 The president currently holds the authority to make those appointments.

 "It will increase the role of parliament and parliamentary parties, powers and independence of the prime minister and all Cabinet members," Putin told an audience of top officials and lawmakers.